growthbook/growthbook-js/README.md

 });
 ```

-## Usage with Growth Book
+## Using with the Growth Book App

-We recommend using [Growth Book](https://www.growthbook.io) to manage your experiments and analyze results.
+It's not required, but we recommend using [Growth Book](https://www.growthbook.io) to manage your list of experiments and analyze results.

-Growth Book has an API endpoint that returns a JSON array of experiments in the exact format that this client library expects, so integration is super easy.
+-  Document your experiments with screenshots, markdown, and comment threads
+-  Connect to your existing data warehouse/lake to automatically fetch results
+-  Advanced bayesian statistics and automated data-quality checks (SRM, etc.)
+-  Simple and affordable pricing

+Integration is super easy:

 1. Create a Growth Book API key - https://docs.growthbook.io/api
 2. Periodically fetch the latest experiment list from the API and cache in your database